fgvieira/ngsLD/README.md

 * `--out`: Name of output plot

 For more advanced options, please check script help (`Rscript --vanilla --slave scripts/fit_LDdecay.R --help`)

+###
+* `ngsLD` performance seems to drop considerable under extremely low coverages (<1x); consider these cases only if you have large sample sizes (>100 individuals)
+* For some analyses (e.g. LD decay) consider sampling your data (`--rnd_sample`), since `ngsLD` will be much faster and you might don't need all comparisons.
+* For the LD decay, as a rule-of-thumb, consider using at least 10'000 SNPs (and check the confidence interval)

 ### Thread pool
 The thread pool	implementation was adapted from Mathias Brossard's and is freely available from: